Alemtuzumab

 This section has been translated automatically.

-Maintenance doses in CLL have been reported as 30 mg 3 times/week.
-The mean therapy time is 12 months.
-In Sézary syndrome, a "low-dose" therapy concept with 3 times/week 15 mg has been successfully applied (due to the still high rate of infection complications, a dosage of 3 times/week 10 mg is recommended).
+Maintenance doses of 30 mg 3 times/week have been indicated for CLL to date.
+The average duration of therapy is 12 months.
+In Sézary syndrome, a "low-dose" therapy concept with 3 times/week 15 mg was successfully applied (due to the still high infection complication rate, a dosage of 3 times/week 10 mg is recommended).

 Undesirable effects